Flame (Real Life album)

 Flame is the second studio album from the Australian band Real Life.
 It was released in October 1985 on Glenn Wheatley's Wheatley Records in Australia.
 The album peaked at No. 42 on the Australian Kent Music Report.

 Reception

-Tomas Mureika from AllMusic said "David Sterry and Richard Zatorski again have assembled a collection of solid synth pop singles-that-could-have-been" adding "The hooky verses and singalong chorus were designed for radio play, but it was not meant to be."
+Tomas Mureika from AllMusic said "David Sterry and Richard Zatorski again have assembled a collection of solid synth pop singles-that-could-have-been," adding, "The hooky verses and singalong chorus were designed for radio play, but it was not meant to be."

 Track listing

 All songs written by David Sterry and Richard Zatorski.

+Personnel

+Adapted from the album liner notes.